Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 • Regular updates and patching: Keeping OT and IT systems up-to-date with the latest security patches is crucial to protect SMEs from known vulnerabilities and attack methods.
 Patches fix security flaws in software and devices, making it harder for cybercriminals to exploit them for malicious purposes.

-The interconnection between OT and IT systems in the manufacturing sector offers opportunities for efficiency and innovation but also presents significant cybersecurity challenges.
+The interconnection between OT and IT systems in the manufacturing sector offers opportunities for efficiency and innovation but also presents significant cyber security challenges.

 SMEs must adopt a proactive strategy to protect their systems and data by implementing robust security measures such as network segmentation, access control, continuous monitoring, and regular updates.